jthendrix91/beacon-demo/README.md

 Beacon Demo
 =====================

-A starting project for ranging/region monitoring with Estimote beacons.
+A starting project for ranging/region monitoring with Estimote beacons and Salesforce data.

 This project was piggy-backed off the great [Cordova Proximity Plugin](https://github.com/petermetz/cordova-plugin-ibeacon) app built by Peter Metz.